On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Our Result

 (A1) We know $\xi^0\in X$, and $\eta^0\in Y$, and strictly positive numbers $r_X$, $R_X$, $r_Y$, and $R_Y$ such that $B^m(\xi^0,r_X)\subseteq X\subseteq B^m(\bzero,R_X)$ and $B^n(\eta^0,r_Y)\subseteq Y\subseteq B^n(\bzero,R_Y)$, where $B^k(x^0,r)=\{x\in\RR^k:~\|x-x^0\|_2\leq r\}$ is the $k$-dimensional ball for radius $r$ centered at $x^0\in\RR^k$.
 In particular, both $X$ and $Y$ are full-dimensional in their respective spaces (but maybe open).
 In what follows we will denote by $R$ the maximum of $\{R_X,R_Y,\frac{1}{r_X},\frac{1}{r_Y}\}$.

 (A2) $|F(x,y)|\leq 1 \mbox{ for all }x\in X \mbox{ and }y\in Y.$

 Assumption (A1) is standard for algorithms that deal with convex sets defined by membership oracles (see, e.g., \cite{GLS93}), and will be required by the sampling algorithms.
 Assumption (A2) can be made without loss of generality, since the original game can be converted to an equivalent one satisfying (A2) by scaling the function $F$ by $\frac{1}{\rho}$, where the ``width'' parameter is defined as $\rho=\max_{x\in X,y\in Y}|F(x,y)|$.
-(For instance, in case of bilinear function, i.e, $F(x,y)=xAy$, where $A$ is given $m\times n$ matrix, we have $\rho=\max_{x\in X,y\in Y}|xAy|\leq \sqrt{mn}R_XR_Y\max\{|a_{ij}|~:~i\in[m],~j\in[n]\}.$) Replacing $\eps$ by $\frac{\eps}{\rho}$, we get an algorithm that works without assumption (A2) but whose running time is proportional to $\rho^2$.
-We note that such dependence on the width is unavoidable in algorithms that obtain $\eps$-approximate solutions for negative functions and whose running time is proportional to $poly(\frac{1}{\eps})$ (see e.g. \cite{AHK06,PST91}); otherwise, scaling would yield an exact algorithm for rational inputs.
-For nonnegative functions $F$, the dependence on the width can be avoided, if we consider \emph{relative} approximation errors (see~\cite{GK98,K04,KY07,Y01}).
+(For instance, in case of bilinear function, i.e, $F(x,y)=x^TAy$, where $A$ is given $m\times n$ matrix and $x^T$ is the transpose of vector $x$, we have $\rho=\max_{x\in X,y\in Y}|x^TAy|\leq \sqrt{mn}R_XR_Y\max\{|a_{ij}|~:~i\in[m],~j\in[n]\}.$) Replacing $\eps$ by $\frac{\eps}{\rho}$, we get an algorithm that works without assumption (A2) but whose running time is proportional to $\rho^2$.
+We note that such dependence on the width is unavoidable in most known algorithms that obtain $\eps$-approximate solutions and whose running time is proportional to $poly(\frac{1}{\eps})$ (see e.g. \cite{AHK06,PST91}).

 We assume throughout that $\eps$ is a positive constant less than $1$.